nikolaospapagiannis/nebula-ai/DEPLOYMENT_FINDINGS_DETAILED.md

 ## Conclusion

-The FireFF v2 infrastructure is robust and production-ready at the infrastructure level (PostgreSQL, MongoDB, Redis, Elasticsearch, RabbitMQ, MinIO all healthy).
+The Nebula AI infrastructure is robust and production-ready at the infrastructure level (PostgreSQL, MongoDB, Redis, Elasticsearch, RabbitMQ, MinIO all healthy).
 However, the application services have **4 critical issues** preventing deployment.

 **Current Status: 48% Ready**